Motion graphics tips & tricks

 Here’s a pro tip that can save you from a major headache — render to image sequences instead of video files, especially for long projects.
 Why?
 If you’re rendering directly to a video file and your system crashes or the render fails, you have to start all over again.

 But with an image sequence, each frame is saved individually.
-So if there’s a hiccup, you can simply pick up from the last frame instead of re-rendering the whole thing.
-Plus, it’s super flexible — later, you can easily bring the sequence back into After Effects or another editor to finalize as a video.
-Trust me, it’s a lifesaver!
+So, if there’s a hiccup, you can pick up from the last frame instead of having to re-render the whole thing.
+Plus, it’s super flexible — later you can easily bring the sequence back into After Effects or another editor to finalize as a video.

 Quickly find your files

 Ever spend ages searching for an asset in After Effects?
-Here’s a quick trick: just right-click on the layer in your timeline and choose Reveal in Project — it’ll instantly locate that asset in the project panel.
+Well, here’s a quick trick: just right-click on the layer in your timeline, select Reveal in Project — it’ll immediately show that asset in the Project panel.

-Need to find the original file on your computer?
-Choose Reveal in Explorer (or Finder on Mac), and it’ll open up the exact folder it’s stored in.
-No more endless digging around — just quick, easy access to your files!
+Want to track the original file location on your computer?
+Select Reveal in Explorer or Finder on Mac, and it will open the folder your selected file is really stored in.
+No more messing around, just instant access!

 When your After Effects project starts getting messy with tons of layers, precomps are your new best friend!
 Think of a precomp as a “mini composition” that holds multiple layers in one neat package.

-This makes organizing complex projects way easier.
-Plus, you can add effects to the whole precomp at once, so you don’t have to repeat effects on each layer.
-And if you ever need to adjust something inside, just double-click to jump back into the precomp and make changes.
-It’s all about working smarter, not harder!
+This will make it a lot easier to organize complex projects.
+You can also add effects to the whole precomp at once, instead of having to do it on each layer.
+And if you ever need to make an adjustment inside, just double-click to jump back into the precomp and make your changes.

 Effect presets